xingyingwang/smart_contracts/2024/seminar_1.md

   * What process do you have to take to encrypt the message?
   * How is this different from the message signature aspect.

+### 2.3:

+Using your knowledge from part 2.1 and 2.2, sign and encrypt a message (anything you want) to billy@bad.key.management.beem161, (note that you will first have to ensure you have imported their public-key).
+What are immediate security concerns with this process?
+Can anyone other than Billy read your message?

 ---